Grocery

 Consumer insight

-Shoppers no longer expect 10-minute delivery — but they expect same-day.
-The bar moved, and grocers that own first-party fulfillment will keep basket data Instacart used to control.
+Shoppers no longer expect 10-minute delivery; instead, they expect same-day service.
+The bar moved, and grocers that own first-party fulfillment will retain basket data Instacart used to control.

 Strategic takeaway